Blocks Guide

 -

-Start with the green flag (x2): It is the start of the most common program, when the green flag is touched all the sequences with a green flag begin.
+Start with green flag (x2) : This is the most common start of the program, when the green flag is touched all sequences with a green flag start.

 -

-Starts on Tap: Start the program when you touch the character with your fingers.
+Start on touch : Start the program when you touch the character with your fingers.

 -

-Starts on bump: The action starts when he collides with another character.
+Start on collision: Starts the program when it collides with another character.

 -